 Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and end up leaving the organization eventually.
 Employees who have experienced this type of leadership feel that the behaviors are unjust, resulting in a negative attitude toward their work, toward the organization for allowing it to happen and toward their overall environment (Tepper, 2000).

 In addition, abusive behaviors in the workplace are costly to organizations.
 The monetary cost of such behavior in the United Sates exceeds $23 billion each year.
 This amount includes increased health care costs to the employer, absenteeism, and lost productivity (Tepper, Duffy, Henle & Lambert, 2006).

 What does it REALLY Cost?

-One subject stated that she was often called stupid, couldn’t write, and didn’t have what it took.
+One subject stated that she was often called stupid, told that she couldn’t write, and told that she didn’t have what it takes.
 She was also told that she skated by for most of her career and the leader could not understand how she got to where she was.
 The leader threatened the employee many times, even suggesting that the employee get psychological help.

 “Why doesn’t the employee just leave?”

 Like the victims of domestic abuse, it is often not that easy to leave an abusive work environment.
-In many cases the employee is so torn down that they believe the insults and believe they can’t leave.
+In many cases, the employee is so torn down that they believe the insults and believe they can’t leave.

-One employee stated that their leader would often tell her that she was so incompetent that she would never get hired any place else.
+One employee stated that their leader would often tell her that she was so incompetent that she would never get hired anyplace else.
 She believed that she would never get another job elsewhere.

 All the participants in the study stated that they lived in fear of the next interaction with this leader or employee (Roter, 2011).
 The psychological toll in many cases is just too much for the employee to handle!

-What types of programs does your organization have in place to address abuse in the work place?
-Have you ever experienced this type of behavior if so, please share your stories below.
+What types of programs does your organization have in place to address abuse in the workplace?
+Have you ever experienced this type of behavior?
+If so, please share your stories below.